letoram/durden/README.md

 Durden probes for available engine features and enables/disables access to these accordingly.

-Install by adding the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden)
+Install by adding or symlinking the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden)

 Start arcan with the resource path set to whatever directory subtree you want to be able to access for assets when browsing for images, video etc.